JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7939 days**.

-And here is a just a random fact -  **Australia has had stamps that actually look like gems.
-In 1995 and 1996 they used a special technology to make the stamps look like diamonds and opals.**.
+And here is a just a random fact -  **Manitoulin Island is the largest island in a fresh water lake.
+It is located in Canadian Lake Superior**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)